mlcommons/algorithmic-efficiency/RULES.md

 ### Scoring

 Submissions will be scored based on their required training time to reach the target performance on the validation set of each workload.
 This target performance metric can be the same as the loss function but might also be a different workload-specific metric such as the accuracy or BLEU score.
-The target performance was defined using four standard training algorithms, see the [Defining target performance](#defining-target-performance) section for more details.
+The target performance was defined using four standard training algorithms, see the "[Defining target performance](#defining-target-performance)" section for more details.
 The training time of a submission includes the compilation times for computation graphs and ops that could happen just-in-time during training; all our benchmarks should be fast enough to compile so as not to dramatically impact overall performance.
 The overall ranking is then determined by summarizing the performances across all [workloads](#workloads), both public and held-out, using [performance profiles](#benchmark-score-using-performance-profiles), as explained below.

 In addition to the validation performance, the test set performance will be probed using the final model parameters to confirm that it also reaches a slightly more generous target performance on this unseen data.
-This target on the test set is determined by the target-setting reference run, see the [target performance](#defining-target-performance) section.
+This target on the test set is determined by the target-setting reference run, see the "[Target performance](#defining-target-performance)" section.

 #### Benchmarking hardware